chrhaeusler/readmedraft/README.md

     -inp 'locations_run-?_events.tsv' \
     -outd '{outputs}'

-## create onsets files from the segmented annotation of speech
+## create FEAT onsets files from the segmented annotation of speech
     # add the script that performs the conversion
     datalad save -m 'add script that creates event files for FSL from the segmented speech annotation'